 Warning signs of mania or hypomania

 Source: BHI Clinicians Guidebook: Bipolar Spectrum Disorders

 Develop a wellness toolbox

-many people with bipolar disorder have found the following tools to be helpful in reducing
+The coping techniques that work best will be unique to your situation, symptoms, and preferences.
+It takes experimentation and time to find a winning strategy.
+However, many people with bipolar disorder have found the following tools to be helpful in reducing symptoms and maintaining wellness:

 - talk to a supportive person

 - get a full eight hours of sleep